Codeception/codeception.github.com/docs/modules/Yii2.md

 {% endhighlight %}

  * `param` $name
-@throws \Codeception\Exception\ModuleException if the fixture is not found
+@throws ModuleException if the fixture is not found
  * `[Part]` fixtures